Board of Directors

 Giselle serves as a math and science teacher at Reavis High School in Burbank, IL.
 She received her degree in Physics with a Minor in Secondary Education and Mathematics from Benedictine University in 2021.
 Currently, she is pursuing a Master’s in Curriculum and Instruction with a focus on Trauma and Resilience from Concordia University Chicago.
 Through her experiences in education, Giselle has been blessed to touch the lives of many students who belong to the Latino community.
 She was recently selected to join the 2023 Teaching Fellows Cohort for the Knowles Teacher Initiative, a national network that seeks to support math and science educators in order to transform the educational experience for all students in the United States.
 Giselle has been with Iskali since 2019 and has served as a parish leader for many years prior.
 She is committed to sharing Christ’s love with those around her and working to provide opportunities for all young people to fulfill their potential. |

-Edgar de la Cerda
+Edgar De La Cerda

 Born in Jalisco, Mexico, Edgar has lived in suburban Chicago since he was 3 years old.
 He holds a bachelor's degree in chemical engineering from Illinois Institute of Technology, and now works in nuclear operations for Exelon Generation.
 Edgar has been involved with Iskali and his local parish ever since a retreat in 2016.
 His roles in Iskali have included community guide and coordinator at Sacred Heart.
 At Sacred Heart and St Eulalia Parish he is a member of the parish council and the Hispanic Committee.
 He is now a part of Iskali's consecrated community, with the role of Vice Director. |

-Karina Gonzalez
+Karina González

 Karina currently serves as a 5th grade Dual Language Teacher in Berwyn, IL.
 She received her Bachelor’s in Urban Education with an endorsement in Social Science and Spanish from the University of Illinois at Chicago.
 As a Dual Language teacher, Karina has been able to support students who are newly arrived in the country and are learning to navigate a new language and culture.
 Karina has been with Iskali since 2017 and has served as a parish leader at Our Lady of the Mount for many years prior.
 Her roles in Iskali have included community guide and coordinator at Our Lady of the Mount.
 She is now a part of Iskali's consecrated community, with the role of Community Assessor.
 Karina is committed to sharing God’s love and working with young people to be the salt and light of the world. |